An Ear for Pythagorean Harmonics:

 The timing devices system has many resemblances to "standard electronic circuits" built from resistances, capacitances, transistors, etc. In both technologies, components belong to a "kit of parts" and are assembled to perform specific functions.
 However, timing device components are different from standard electronic circuit components and the signals are also different.

 Timing devices also resemble neurons.
+A projection is like an axon and a junction is like a synapse.
 Timing device signals are like the signals that travel on nerves -- a stream of "spikes" or "action potentials," which are instantaneous packets of energy -- called "pulses" in the timing devices system.

-The complete Timing Devices paper is available for download, a .pdf file, 460 kB.
+The complete technical paper ("An Ear for Pythagorean Harmonics: Brain Models Built From Timing Devices") is available for download, a .pdf file.
 Another web page presents the Abstract of the paper and the listing of Contents.

 This page offers a reduced and simplified presentation of the Ear and the timing devices system.
-Some text materials and numbered figures are copied from the paper.
+Some text materials and numbered figures are copied from the technical presentation.

 ...
 Signals in Timing Device Systems